waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Tasks
 ## A. New Plan: Victory Road 2F Western Boulder Puzzle
 My previous plan to access the eastern part of the map was proven impossible by the impassable Hiker at (13, 10).
-My new plan is to solve the western boulder puzzle.
-My initial assessment that the boulder at (6, 6) was unreachable was incorrect; I can access it via the steps at (6, 11).
-The `puzzle_strategist_agent` has already provided a 19-step solution to move this boulder to the switch at (10, 17).
+My plan to solve the western boulder puzzle using the agent's solution has failed.
+The solution was invalid as it did not account for impassable tiles where the player must stand to push.
+This is a critical lesson in agent limitations.
+My new plan is to reset the puzzle by leaving and re-entering the floor, then solve it manually.

 ## B. Archived Plan: Victory Road 2F Eastern Path (INVALID)
 My hypothesis that I could access the eastern ladder at (24, 8) was falsified.
 The Hiker at (13, 10) is impassable, blocking the path.